MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/app-faq-update.md

 # FAQ about Updating your Business Central App

-This section contains answers to frequently asked questions about managing the offer in Partner Center when you submit an app for [!INCLUDE[prodshort](../includes/prodshort.md)].
+This section contains answers to frequently asked questions about updating your app for [!INCLUDE[prodshort](../includes/prodshort.md)].

 ## Is it the same process for an app update as the first version?